kubawajs/nursery-nav/README.md

 ### Known bugs

 * [x] "Back" button on institution details does not remember parameters of previous page
+* [x] City and voivodeship filters not selected based on query parameter
+* [ ] Price is not visible in mobile view when "Brak wolnych miejsc" chip is displayed
+* [ ] City dropdown is not filtered based on voivodeship

 ## Data source